 "The Bank has comprehensive security arrangements in place, which have isolated these attacks and ensured that viruses have not been spread across the Bank's network or systems.
 At no point have these attacks caused the Bank's data or information to be lost or its systems to be corrupted."

 Documents released under the freedom of information provision showed a malicious email attack occurred Nov.
-16-17, 2011, on multiple computers in the RBA network.
-All the systems were identified and removed from the network subsequently.

 The Australian Financial Review reported Monday that multiple computers of the central bank was infected by malware seeking intelligence information and one of the viruses was a Chinese developed spy software searching for information on sensitive G20 negotiations.